AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/databases/snowflake-streaming.md

 >[!TIP]
 >
->Sources in the sources catalog display the **[!UICONTROL Set up]** option when a given source does not yet have an authenticated account.
+>Sources that do not have an authenticated account in the sources catalog display the **[!UICONTROL Set up]** option.
 Once an authenticated account exists, this option changes to **[!UICONTROL Add data]**.

 ![The sources catalog in the Experience Platform UI, with the Snowflake Streaming source card selected.](../../../../images/tutorials/create/snowflake-streaming/catalog.png)

 The **[!UICONTROL Connect Snowflake Streaming account]** page appears.
-On this page, you can either use new credentials or existing credentials.
+On this page, you can either use new or existing credentials.

 >[!BEGINTABS]